We launched an uncensored personal finance podcast called Listen Money Matters that got cracked the top 100 podcasts on iTunes in less than a year.

-The following tips, tactics, and ball-busting work is everything we did, everything we learned, and everything we know about podcast promotion.
+The following guide to podcast marketing is packed with tips, tactics, and ball-busting work.
+It includes everything we did, everything we learned, and everything we know.

 Difficulty Level: Easy as Shit